soulim/air/README.md

 ## Name

-Air is something we barely notice and never learn how use.
+Air is something we barely notice and never learn how to use.
 We just breathe.

 ## License